 The cake culture is not so much brought on by office workers themselves.
 Cake has customarily been provided by managers and supervisors as a way of rewarding workers.
 Leading UK dentists suggest that managers who wish to provide sweet rewards to their staff should consider offering fruit and nuts.
-There is nothing stopping a manager from providing the odd birthday cake but doing it almost every day is adding to both the runaway obesity epidemic as well as affecting oral health.
+There is nothing stopping a manager from providing the odd birthday cake.
+However, it becomes a problem when they are doing it almost every day.
+This is adding to both the runaway obesity epidemic as well as affecting oral health.

-There are bakeries throughout Britain that specialise in selling sweet treats and they do an excellent job providing nice looking sweet delicacies that managers like to present to their workers.
-Over the years this has become a habit with disturbing consequences as not only do employees expect these little surprises it makes them crave these sorts of food products too.
+There are bakeries throughout Britain that specialise in selling sweet treats.
+They do an excellent job providing nice looking sweet delicacies that managers like to present to their workers.
+Over the years this has become a habit with disturbing consequences.
+Not only do employees expect these little surprises it makes them crave these sorts of food products too.
 The kinds of sweet delights that end up being passed around at a tea or lunch break include doughnuts, triple chocolate biscuits and layered cakes.

-The reason why dentists are recommending that people avoid sweetened snacks outside of normal mealtimes is because bacteria in the mouth are particularly active when sugary residues are left on the teeth for prolonged periods of time.
-The bacteria which lives in the sticky plaque on the surface of your teeth feeds off the sugar and as a by product produces acid, which after a remarkably short period of time eats through your teeth’s enamel and starts to create cavities.
+The reason why dentists are recommending that people avoid sweetened snacks outside of normal mealtimes is because of bacteria.
+Bacteria in the mouth are particularly active when sugary residues are left on the teeth for prolonged periods of time.
+The bacteria which lives in the sticky plaque on the surface of your teeth feeds off the sugar.
+And as a by product produces acid.
+Then this after a remarkably short period of time eats through your teeth’s enamel and starts to create cavities.
 These can soon develop into tooth decay.

 How to save face and say no to cakes and biscuits